Trans-Saharan slave trade

-Estimates of the total number of black slaves moved from sub-Saharan Africa to the Arab world range from 6 to 10 million, and the trans-Saharan trade routes conveyed a significant number of this total, with one estimate tallying around 7.2 million black slaves crossing the Sahara from the mid-7th century until the 20th century when it was abolished.
-The Arabs managed and operated the trans-Saharan slave trade, although Berbers were also actively involved.
+Estimates of the total number of black slaves moved from sub-Saharan Africa to the Arab world range from 6 to 10 million from the mid-7th century until the 20th century when it was abolished.

+While Europeans managed and operated the Trans-Atlantic slave trade, Arabs managed and operated the East African and trans-Saharan slave trade.
+Berber elites and Arabized Berbers were also actively involved in the enslavement and trade of slaves.